Apply for Support from The Water Desk

-- Narrative explaining the story/project, including its news value, potential impact and importance to Western water issues.
+- Narrative explaining the story/project, including its news value, potential impact and importance to water issues in the Colorado River Basin.

 - Discussion of how the content will be distributed and the potential audience.
-For freelancers, please include any communications from media outlets that have committed to publishing or broadcasting your work.
+For freelancers, please submit at least a letter of interest from an editor at a media outlet.
 If you don’t have such a commitment, please explain your plan for pitching and disseminating your content, and why your targeted outlet is most appropriate for this project.
 Projects without a letter of interest or commitment from a publisher are much less likely to be approved.

-- Description of what journalistic tools and approaches you will be using (e.g., text, photo, video, audio, data visualization, public records, etc.).
+- Description of what journalistic tools and approaches you will use (e.g., text, photo, video, audio, data visualization, public records, etc.).

-2) A proposed budget that explains how the grant will be spent.
-You may use your own format for the budget, but please break out expenses using standard categories, such as travel, conferences, books/reports, data, etc.
+2) A proposed budget that explains how the award will be spent.
+You may use your own format for the budget, but please break out expenses using standard categories, such as salary, travel, books/reports, data, photos, equipment, etc.

-3) A short biography (250 words maximum) for the journalist(s) involved in the story/project.
+3) A short biography (250 words maximum) of the journalist(s) involved in the story/project.

 4) A current resume for the applicant.
-If a team of journalists is applying, please only submit one resume for the project leader.
+If a team of journalists is applying, please only submit the project leader’s resume.

 5) Links to three relevant work products (stories, projects, photos, videos, etc.) produced by the journalist(s) or media outlet(s).

-Funds may not be used to reimburse past expenses on a project.
-Funds can be used only for expenses incurred after the grantee agreement is signed and returned to The Water Desk.
+Support may not be used to reimburse past expenses on a project.
+Awards can be used only for expenses incurred after the award agreement is signed and returned to The Water Desk.

-We request that any content produced with funding from either the micro-grants or standard grants be made available to The Water Desk so that we can publish the material on our website and then make the content available for free to media outlets that join our network, which is currently under development.
+We request that any content produced with support from these awards be made available to The Water Desk so that we can republish the material on our website and then make the content available for free to other media outlets.
 Journalists and media outlets are welcome to first publish the content exclusively via their own platforms.
-If your media outlet will not permit the content to be republished, you may still apply.
+If your media outlet will not permit the content to be republished, we still welcome your proposal.

-We request that recipients of either the micro-grants or standard grants report back to The Water Desk on engagement, website traffic and any impact related to content produced with The Water Desk’s support.
-This will allow us to track the impact of the grantmaking.
+We require awardees to report back to The Water Desk on engagement, website traffic and any impact related to content produced with The Water Desk’s support.
+This will allow us to track the impact of the program.